Doris Duke Conservation Scholars Program

 Thank you for your interest in the Doris Duke Conservation Scholars Program, also known as DDCSP.

-More than ever, organizations and government agencies that work to conserve land, water and wildlife need to attract and employ individuals from racial and ethnic groups that are largely absent in today’s conservation workforce.
-Launched by the Doris Duke Charitable Foundation in 2013, DDCSP responds to this need by increasing the number of undergraduate students from underrepresented groups who choose to pursue coursework and careers in conservation.
+More than ever, organizations and government agencies that work to conserve land, water and wildlife need to attract and employ individuals who fully reflect the racial and ethnic makeup of the US to the conservation workforce.
+Launched by the Doris Duke Charitable Foundation in 2013, DDCSP responds to this need by increasing the number of undergraduate students of color who choose to pursue coursework and careers in conservation.
 The program also creates space for important conversations about diversity and inclusion as it pertains to the conservation and environmental fields.

 In this highly selective multi-year undergraduate research program, students will:

 - Conduct research with and be mentored by leading academics in the conservation field;